1. Resource Library

 Clear communication is critical to an optimized collections process and good customer experience.
 Set and communicate clear expectations, especially around payment terms.
 Put them in writing and make them easily available to team members and customers.

 Provide contact information on customer-facing materials so customers know who to reach out to with questions.
 Respond promptly when inquiries come in.
-Accounts receivable software can greatly streamline internal and external communications with electronic invoicing, automated reminders, and by providing shared access to a cloud-based portal containing all invoices, account statuses, payment methods, and more.
+Accounts receivable systems can greatly streamline internal and external communications with electronic invoicing, automated reminders, and by providing shared access to a cloud-based portal containing all invoices, account statuses, payment methods, and more.

 Using collections email templates improves AR management